Volleyball variations: Mixed teams

+USA Volleyball publishes similar mixed team rules for outdoor (beach and grass) volleyball, with the exception that attacks from male players are not required to have an upward trajectory if the attacker's last contact with the ground was outside of the attack zone.

 Newcomb ball

 A simplified form used to teach the fundamentals of volleyball, Newcomb (occasionally referred to as "Nuke 'em") is generally taught to school-aged children but is also popular among adults of limited athletic ability.
 Its main differences from regular volleyball are that the ball can be caught before passing on to a team-mate or over the net, and each pass or serve is a throw rather than a hit.
 While most other volleyball rules apply, variations on the numbers of players per team and the numbers of 'catches' per side are common, and players holding the ball are sometimes allowed a limited number of steps.

 Newcomb (or Newcomb Ball) was invented in 1895 by Clara Gregory Baer, a physical education instructor at Newcomb College in Louisiana.

 Volleyball was independently invented in the same year.
 Newcomb was a popular competitive sport in the early 1900s, but it is now seen as a variation of volleyball and is played mostly by school children.

 Newcomb can be also played in a way similar to dodgeball.
 The main and only difference in the less played version is that instead of scoring points, a teammate is eliminated if he or she makes a mistake.
 The game continues until all of the players on one team are eliminated.